AlibabaCloudDocs/hcs_sgw/intl.en-US/Overview/Service linked roles for CSG.md

 ----------------------------------------------------

 Before you delete the AAliyunServiceRoleForHCSSGW or AliyunServiceRoleForHCSSGWLogMonitor service linked role, you must delete all gateways in the CSG console.

-For more information, see [Delete a service linked role](https://help.aliyun.com/document_detail/160674.html#section-b9f-8dv-b5q).